-The address of the Supervisor is: Level 7, 51 Shortland Street Auckland 1010
+The address of the Supervisor is: Level 11, 51 Shortland Street Auckland 1010

 The directors of the Supervisor may change from time to time.
-The names of the Supervisor's directors and its address may be obtained from the Companies Office website www.companies-register.companiesoffice.govt.nz or by phoning the Supervisor on 0800 878 783.
+The names of the Supervisor's directors may be obtained from the Companies Office website www.companies-register.companiesoffice.govt.nz or by phoning the Supervisor on 0800 878 783.